FarisZR/knocker-cli/docs/logging.md

 - Treat field absence as "unknown".
 New fields may appear over time—ignore what you do not recognise.
 - When multiple events arrive quickly, process `StatusSnapshot` last; it represents the new steady state after individual updates.
 - Use the schema version to gate behaviour when future, incompatible changes are introduced.
+- Prefer `KNOCKER_CADENCE_SOURCE` for determining whether the cadence is TTL-driven or configured via `check_interval`.

+## Runtime Logs

+In addition to structured journald entries, the service prints human-readable logs.
+After the cadence changes, look for messages such as:

+- `Service running.
+Knocking every 9m0s (source: ttl).`
+- `Service running.
+Checking for IP changes every 5m0s (source: check_interval).`
+- `Adjusted knock cadence to 9m0s based on server TTL (540s).`

+These logs mirror the cadence source reported in the structured events and help with manual diagnostics.